nolanlawson/emoji-picker-element/README.md

 polyfillCountryFlagEmojis('Twemoji Mozilla');
 ```

-Note that you do not need to do this if you are using your own `--emoji-font-family` and the font you provide supports country flag emoji.
+Note that you do not need to do this if you are using [a custom emoji font](#custom-emoji-font).

 ## Styling